colinta/Mechy/README.md

 Mechy
 -----

 This is a mechanical keyboard library, in the same spirit as QMK but it doesn't share any code with that project.
 Only supports the Atmega32u4 for now, but support for other microcontrollers was in mind.
+As other boards become supported I'll make sure to list them here and include examples for them.

 Mechy is designed around C++ `Plugin` classes, and included in the main bundle are a bunch of plugins.
 I tried to make Mechy focused on being well designed, but it's also compact and, I think, more intuitive for new programmers than TMK/QMK.

 Btw I'll make lots of comparisons to QMK here and I'll try not to disparage it.
 It's a fantastic tool, and is responsible for the rise in interest in mechanical keyboards.
 I have to make the comparisons because it's the only other keyboard firmware tool that I'm familiar with.
 I found it a bit clunky and I couldn't get the split code to work on my BFO-9000, so I started this project.

-Mechy is built using Arduino but this will change.
+Mechy is built using Arduino but this *might* change.
 Arduino does unfortunate things in their USB/HID code (the TX/RXLED on/off "feature") that prevents it from working with some boards, like the XD75.
 So I'd like to transition away from Arduino and rely instead on a Makefile/CLI.
 I could use some help on that!
-I've already ported all the pinMode/digitalRead/digitalWrite code (see `Wiring.h/cpp`) so that all the ports/pins can be utilized, and I have a work-in-progress folder where I copied all the relevant Arduino libaries, I just need to get them to compile and linked.
+I've already ported all the pinMode/digitalRead/digitalWrite code (see `Wiring.h/cpp`) so that ALL the I/O ports/pins can be utilized, and I have a work-in-progress folder where I copied all the relevant Arduino libaries, I just need to get them to compile and linked.
 I don't really know how to use `avr-gcc/avr-g++`.

 See the examples first to see if this library appeals to you: